-- C. Leaves for Critical Illness and Death in the Family: Such leaves shall be with pay and shall not be deducted from the teacher's sick leave.
+- C. Leaves for Critical Illness and Death in the Family: Such leaves shall be with pay and shall not be deducted from the teacher's sick leave; however, each teacher is limited to twenty (20) days per contract period.
 The District reserves the right to require documentation of critical illness or death. - D. Critical Illness or Death of a Friend: In addition to utilizing unused Personal Leave days, teachers may take up to two (2) days, to be deducted from the teacher's cumulative sick leave for the critical illness or death of a friend. - Subd.
 3. Absence because of Quarantine: Teachers who are absent because their residence is under quarantine shall be allowed full pay up to seven (7) duty days. - Section F. Leadership Leaves: A non-probationary teacher in the Adult Basic Education program may request a "Leadership Leave" as a TOSA, mentor or comparable position for a period not to exceed three (3) years in order to accept a leadership position in the adult basic education program.
 The teacher may continue in the leadership position beyond three (3) years; however, the leave would expire, requiring the vacated position to be placed on the bid list.